-- 9.1 The Council has in place a well-established and proactive tenants and residents organisational structure.
-The WDTRO meet with the Council (cochaired by the Convener of the Housing and Communities Committee) on a bi-monthly basis to discuss all issues relating to the Housing Service. - 9.2 There remains a strong appetite among tenants and customers to continue to participate actively to improve housing services in West Dunbartonshire.
+9.1 The Council has in place a well-established and proactive tenants and residents organisational structure.
+The WDTRO meet with the Council (co-chaired by the Convener of the Housing and Communities Committee) on a bi-monthly basis to discuss all issues relating to the Housing Service.

+- 9.2 There remains a strong appetite among tenants and customers to continue to participate actively to improve housing services in West Dunbartonshire.
 This is reflected in the successful partnership approach adopted to develop the Charter Performance Report and the on-going activities of the WDTRO and the West Dunbartonshire Scrutiny Panel. - 9.3 The Council is committed to ensure consultation continues and will support arrangements to increase tenant scrutiny activities and assess our performance in line with the requirements under the Scottish Social Housing Charter and the new regulatory framework introduced by the Scottish Housing Regulator.
-Our approach was again commended via an external validation exercise by TPAS (Tenant Participation Advisory Service) Scotland which awarded West Dunbartonshire Council, a Gold Accreditation for excellence in tenant participation (the highest available).
+Our approach has again been commended via an external validation exercise by the Tenant Participation Advisory Service, Scotland (TPAS), which awarded West Dunbartonshire Council, a Gold Accreditation for excellence in tenant participation (the highest available), for the second time earlier in the year.